 Poiana Brasov – Poiana Brasov is a ski resort in the heart of the Carpathians.
 You can stay overnight at the cabanas on the top for spectacular views of the countryside.

-Where To Eat
+Where to Eat

 Restaurant Ambassador – Offers reasonable traditional Romanian dishes.
 Restaurant Ambassador is a low-key restaurant located on the main street of Brasov.
-There Sarmarle is wrapped with thick bacon and melts in your mouth.
+There Sarmale is wrapped with thick bacon and melts in your mouth.
 Recommended.

 Pepperonis – I ate here for lunch almost every day when I was Brasov.
-It’s a pizza restaurant but during lunch, it has catering style Romanian dishes for very cheap.
+It’s a pizza restaurant, but during lunch, it has catering style Romanian dishes for very cheap.
 10 RON ($2.50) gets you a very decent meal.
 It’s right around the corner from Kismet Dao Hostel.

 Sighisoara is a pretty little Saxon citadel and one of the most beautiful cities in Romania.
 The surreal bubblegum colored houses line the way on fairy-tale cobblestones.
 It’s home to Dracula (Vlad the Impaler).
 It’s a very picturesque but small city.
-I think you can pretty much explore this place in a few hours, in fact, you can do all its nearby attractions as well in a day.
+I think you can pretty much explore this place in a few hours; in fact, you can do all its nearby attractions as well in a day.
 You can do this place in less than a day, as I did.

-Where To Eat
+Where to Eat

 Vlad Dracul – Named after the infamous Vampire.
 It’s kind of cheesy inside but hey, come for the experience.